margaretmf/margaretmf.github.io/creativewriting.md

 Shift the tune.
 Take the time to pause and stop the broken record.

-We've already heart his a thousand times before.
+We've already heard this a thousand times before.
 He goes after the broken hearted.
 Her heart is broken.
 He...